 Original story: We already knew that Evolve, the asymmetrical first-person shooter from Turtle Rock Studios, had both Mac and Linux version in the works.
 SteamDB already pointed to Mac and Linux builds a few months ago, but just last week they were updated again.

 SteamDB leaks are far from official.
 That said, they are often right.
-Since last week, both Mac and Linux builds were encrypted too, meaning that someone is working and them and do not want you to know.
+Since last week, both builds were encrypted too, meaning that someone is working and them and do not want you to know.

 And Evolve is Turtle Rock’s most ambitious take on cooperative First-Person shooters.
 From Wikipedia: